Common Questions

 Are your caregivers background-checked?

 Yes.
-All Grace Home Care Agency caregivers undergo a thorough background check and must meet all Colorado state requirements before providing care.
+All Grace Home Care Agency Corp caregivers undergo a thorough background check and must meet all Colorado state requirements before providing care.

 I'm a family member already caring for my relative.
 Can I get paid?